bionicbone/433mhz_Rolling_Code/README.md

 **10th Jan 2024**

-Add forced reset when button is pressed > 5 seconds, this applies an initValue to be added to the rolling codes so they are not repeated but allows TX & Rx to resync at the begining of a new set of codes.
+Add forced reset when button is pressed > 5 seconds, this applies the initValue to the rolling codes so they are not repeated and allows TX & Rx to resync at the begining of a new set of codes.

 **Update Video**